adnidor/supreme-rotary-phone/doc/source/database.rst

 alwayson        If the device is always on (e.g. for monitoring), one of 1 and 0 formfactor      The formfactor of the device.
-See :doc:`formfactors` for details osversion       The version of the OS (not used much) (intended values like: "debian", "arch")
+See :doc:`formfactors` for details osversion       The version of the OS (not used much) (intended values like: "debian", "arch") vmhost          Identifier of the device where this device is running or empty
 ============    =============

 contexts